Eitan AFV: Overview

-The Eitan is an 8-wheeled vehicle much lighter than the Namer, weighing less than 35 tons, fitted with the Iron Fist Light Decoupled active protection system.
+The Eitan is an 8-wheeled vehicle much lighter than any other 8- wheeled AFV Israel has produced Namer, weighing less than 35 tons, fitted with the Iron Fist Light Decoupled active protection system.
 The AFV has a top speed of 90 km/h and can carry up to 12 soldiers including 3 crew.
 The Eitan can be equipped with a 30–40 mm gun and a missile firing position with 2 Spike missiles.
 The armour is rated to the standard STANAG 4569 level 4.

 The Eitan will replace hundreds of M113 APC currently in service.
 According to Brigadier General Baruch Matzliah, the vehicle will complement, not replace, the Namer tracked APC; as a wheeled vehicle, it will cost half as much as the Namer ($3 million) and, unlike tracked vehicles, can transport infantry squads on roads without relying on tank transporters.

 The Eitan has the capability to use run-flat tires and is designed with a NERA composite armour and high floor to protect from landmine and IED blast effects.
 The first Eitan AFV was unveiled on August 1, 2016.

 Serial production started in 2022, and the Nahal Brigade became the first Israeli infantry unit to receive the Eitan in May 2023.
 The brigade first used the Eitan during the Battle of Zikim on 7 October 2023, and there were plans to use the vehicle in the subsequent invasion of the Gaza Strip.